-Labour and Employment Comparative Guide - - Portugal
+Labour and Employment Comparative Guide

 It expressly prohibits the various forms of direct and indirect discrimination, and does not exclude from discrimination a mere order or instruction which has the purpose of disadvantaging someone due to a discriminatory factor.
 In addition, retaliatory actions against employees due to the rejection of a discriminatory act are illegal.

-The right to equal access both to employment and at work concerns:
+The right to equal access both to employment and at work relates to:

 - selection criteria and hiring conditions;